MEMORIES AND INFORMATION relating to Home Guard units in STAFFORDSHIRE

 - comments above on Wolverhampton Archives website

-26th STAFFORDSHIRE (WILLENHALL AND WEDNESFIELD) BATTALION
+26th STAFFORDSHIRE (WILLENHALL and WEDNESFIELD) BATTALION

 34th STAFFORDSHIRE (BILSTON) BATTALION